Seth-Gers-2002/Uni_Group_project_website/cp3407-project-v2024-main/user_stories/user_story_06_job_board.md

 30: show selection and delegate jobs.

-# User story title: Job board
+# User story title: Job Board

 ## Priority: 20
 Could have:
-An tab that's dedicated too displaying job oppurtunities, availability and assignment
+A tab dedicated to displaying job opportunities, availability, and assignment.

 ## Estimation: e.g. 2 days
-Any notes on estimation go here.
-Keep your planning poker game numbers.
-For example
+Any notes on estimation:
-* Aaron: 5 days
+* Aaron: x
-* Seth: 1 week
+* Seth: x
-* Harrison: 4 days
+* Harrison: x

 ## Assumptions (if any):

-## Description: e.g. The web page will show current deals to Orion's orbits users

-Description-v1: e.g. A tab that displays the available jobs, with sections to indicate where and if it's taken or not.
+- The job board will be accessible to all professional cleaners.
+- The job details displayed will include job location, requirements, and assigned teams/employees.
+- The system will allow easy assignment of jobs to available team members.

+## Description:
+A dedicated job board interface that provides an overview of available job opportunities, shows current assignments, and allows for easy delegation of jobs to teams or individual employees.
+This will streamline the job organization and delegation process, ensuring that tasks are clearly assigned and tracked.

+Description-v1:
+A tab within the system that displays available jobs, showing details such as job location, requirements, and whether the job has been assigned.
+This interface will facilitate easy viewing and assignment of jobs, improving operational efficiency.

-## Tasks, see chapter 4.
+## Tasks, see chapter 4:
+- Design the job board layout and define essential fields (e.g., job title, location, status, assigned employee/team).
+- Develop UI components for displaying job opportunities.
+- Implement backend logic to handle job status updates and assignment operations.
+- Integrate functionality to assign jobs to employees or teams from the job board.
+- Conduct usability testing to ensure the interface is user-friendly and effective.

 # UI Design:
+- A clean, intuitive job board layout with clear sections for job details, availability status, and assignment options.
+- Include filters and search functionality to quickly locate specific jobs.

 # Completed:
+(Not completed)